jn-prod/www-gaellebellec-bzh/README.md

 ### Simple HTML5 static website

-The theme use "Bootstrap 4" dans "fontawesome" libraries  for faster design, no SEO objectives.
+The theme use "Bootstrap 4" and "Fontawesome 5" libraries  for faster design, no SEO objectives no templating needs.

 Structured in six section:

 - "Actus" : a blog like section.